flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 The core of Flyte is a container execution engine, where you can write one or more tasks and compose them together to form a data dependency DAG, called a ``workflow``.
-If your work involves writing simple Python or Java tasks that can either perform operations on their own or call out to :ref:`supported external services <external_service_backend_plugins>`, then there's *no need to extend Flyte*.
+If your work involves writing simple Python or Java tasks that can either perform operations on their own or call out to :ref:`Supported external services <external_service_backend_plugins>`, then there's *no need to extend Flyte*.

 =================